WesDebroize/Embedded_Projects/README.md

 # Embedded_Projects
-My own development and learning of using microcontrollers
+I'm using this project to showcase my development of learning and understanding of how to use different microcontrollers First arduino.